-This and the previous piece have something unexpected in common, namely the //DM.L blues scale.
+This piece and Goodby Porkpie Hat have something unexpected in common, namely the //DM.L blues scale.
 I was motivated to investigate this piece by things said about its violation of music convention in the article Beauty in the Void, Alex Ross, The New Yorker, Oct.
 29, 2018.
 I was curious about the non-classical modes it might use.
 My source for the written music is the Classical Fake Book, 2nd Edition, Hal Leonard (2013), page 222.
 The key signature is 4 sharps and the home tonic is C#, identified by the final note of the melody line.

-The only unusual notational feature in the skeleton melody line below is the double arrow at the end of [A] indicating a jump to the pitch center two octaves up.
-Yellow highlighting identifies ornamental passing notes (ornamental because they fill in between scale notes and are never harmonized).
+The melody lines of [A] and [B] differ only in the final bar.
+The only unusual notational feature below is the double arrow at the end of [A], indicating a jump into the second octave up.
+Yellow highlighting identifies ornamental passing notes.